IBM/SalesEnablement-test-repo/docs/index.md

 Specific criteria that must be demonstrated as part of the Stand & Deliver recordings is provided within the documentation that accompanies the Level 3 course.
 Before jumping into the next module, please read the guidance below.
 Your comprehension of the information outlined below will save you time while completing the lab work.

 !!! tip "FIND HELP"
-    If at any point during the hands-on material you need help from the team of authors and other IBM experts, please connect with us via the #cloud-platform-demo-feedback Slack channel.
+    If at any point during the hands-on material you need help from the team of authors and other IBM experts, please connect with us via the <a href="https://ibm.enterprise.slack.com/archives/C03PQ47KRQE" target="_blank">#cloud-platform-demo-feedback</a> Slack channel.
 Any comments or suggestions are also welcome in this channel.

 #
 # Navigating the Lab Guide
 -----------------------------

-The Level 3 demonstration guide is organized into three chapters, covering the ```VMware as a Service```, ```VMware Dedicated```, and ```VMware Shared``` offerings of the **IBM Cloud for VMware Solutions** portfolio.
+The Level 3 demonstration guide is organized into three chapters, covering the ```VMware as a Service```, ```VMware vCenter Server```, ```VMware Cloud Foundation```, and ```VMware Shared``` offerings of the **IBM Cloud for VMware Solutions** portfolio.
 These chapters contain modules that provide an *Introduction* to offering, steps to *Provision* a deployment, and explore how clients *Manage* their instance through the IBM Cloud portal and the respective VMware tools.

 !!! warning "WARNING"
     The agile nature of cloud means that the interface and layout of the IBM Cloud Portal, as well as the IBM Cloud for VMware Solutions offering, will change on a regular basis.
 Screenshots and videos captured within this documentation may not always reflect the latest versions available from IBM Cloud — although the IBM Technology Sales Enablement team strives to update these assets on a regular basis.